tailcallhq/tailcallhq.github.io/docs/guides/update-request.md

 }
 ```

-This configuration ensures that the `app-id` request header is updated from '123' to '456' for all outgoing requests managed by Tailcall.
+This configuration ensures that the `app-id` request header is updated from '123' to '456' for requests matching the filter criteria.

 This feature empowers developers to dynamically alter requests.

-:::tip The `onEvent` function is applied for every request, If you want to apply the modification for a specific request, you can use the `url` property of the `HttpRequest` object to filter the request.
+For instance, you can modify the request headers, body, or URL based on specific conditions or requirements.